35 Employee engagement survey questions for higher productivity

 Learn about the role each team member plays within the team, as well as how they’re responding to fulfilling their mandate.
 Delegate work in a way that plays to their strengths and challenges them appropriately without burning them out.

-11. Do you enjoy the work that you do?
+11. Do you enjoy the work you do?

 The idea that work needs to be a struggle is outdated.
 The employee experience can (and should!) be exciting, challenging, and fun.
 Be open to understanding what drives your team to feel a sense of fulfillment and joy.
 Employees find greater satisfaction in their work when they truly enjoy what they do.